 The Companies Act 2014 introduced a new priority regime for charges, and a new set of processes for registration with effect from its date of commencement 1st June 2015.

 Section 412 (3) provides that the priority will be determined by the date and time of receipt by the Registrar of a fully filed charge submission.
 The date of creation of the deed of charge does not determine its priority.

 Details of mortgages or charges created by a company must be delivered to the CRO within 21 days either of the creation of the charge or of notice to create the charge.
 Failure to register the charge within 21 days has the effect of making the charge void against a liquidator of the company and any creditor of the company.
 If a company fails to comply with the requirement to deliver to the CRO the charge will be void against the liquidator and any creditor of the company

-Section 409 introduces new filing procedures, including a new two-stage procedure.
+Section 409 introduces new filing procedures, including a two-stage procedure.
 Section 409(9) provides that the Registrar will not accept deeds or supplemental documents.

 Mandatory E-filing with ROS signatures - (see also Registering for ROS)